toftul/itmo-phd-thesis-template-en/README.md

-# PhD Thesis template at ITMO University
+# PhD Thesis template for ITMO University

 This is not an official template.
 It works fine with [Overleaf](https://www.overleaf.com/).